newhuo-tech/trade-docs/source/index.html.md

  - The interface only supports cross margin mode.

+ - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-210625.

 To subscribe order data, Clients have to make connection to the Server and send subscribe request in the format below:

 ### Subscribe Request Format